DavisPL-Teaching/289c/README.md

 ## Learning Objectives

 By the end of the course, students should be able to:
-- Understand the foundational ideas and ways of thinking in programming languages
+- Understand the foundational ideas and ways of thinking in programming languages.
-- Understand the main active areas of research in programming languages
+- Understand the main active areas of research in programming languages.
-- Read a research paper and think critically about its findings
+- Read a research paper and think critically about its findings.
-- Prepare a presentation about a research paper
+- Prepare a presentation about a research paper.
 - Lead and participate in research-level discussions.

 ## Course Schedule